 Another current challenge is centralization of the supply chain.
 Currently, approx. 90% of our assortment is delivered to stores directly by either supplier or distributors.
 We’re adopting a model of several distribution centers all over Kazakhstan that will enable us to increase our level of centralization to around 80 – 85% over three years.
 It’s a big challenge, as Kazakhstan is a large country (around 9th in the world in total real estate), but we also have a relatively small population (approx. 18million).
 This makes cost-effective logistics a challenge.
 We’re working now with some key CPG manufacturers to perform direct delivery to our distribution center.

 The third challenge is to develop more of a customer-centric relationship with our CPG partners.
 Of course, they are always pushing their product, but we’re now investing heavily (using the Symphony RetailAI category management suite) in understanding customer needs and shaping the category based on that.
 So, there’s a shift from supplier to shopper.

-Please give us a short summary of what you will be speaking about at Xcelerate in Paris.
+Please give us a short summary of what you spoke about at Xcelerate 2019 in Paris.